keijiro/KlakNDI/README.md

 extra bandwidth and processing resources, so that it's recommended disabling when alpha channel is not actually needed.

-The current implementation of the plugin has a problem with alpha channel support.
-Please check the "Known issues" section bellow.

 NDI Receiver component
 ----------------------